Jessa Duggar Shares Sweet Instagram Snapshots Of Ivy Jane In Her ‘Happy Mrs. Chicken Suit’

 Jessa Duggar’s cute kids are quickly becoming some of the Duggar family’s biggest social media stars.
 In one of Jessa’s recent posts, her adorable daughter proves that she’s already a pro at posing for the fashion-focused photos that her mom and aunts love sharing on their Instagram feeds.

 On Tuesday, Jessa took to Instagram to share a few snapshots of her 3-month-old daughter modeling a colorful new outfit.
 Some Duggar fans were likely surprised to see that Ivy Jane isn’t wearing a skirt in the photos; she’s rocking a white onesie with large ruffles on the ankles.
-It’s covered with a large, multi-colored, chicken print pattern.
+It’s covered with a large, multi-colored, chicken-print pattern.

 What won’t surprise Duggar fans is that the chicken print pattern caught Jessa’s eye.
 After all, the Counting On star and her family members are huge Chick-fil-A fans, with Jessa even dressing up her youngest son Henry as a cute mini cow to score free chicken at the restaurant.
 However, according to the mother of four, she didn’t purchase Ivy’s rainbow fowl onesie because of her appreciation for chicken nuggets; it’s now part of her daughter’s wardrobe because the little girl is a fan of the Peppa Pig animated series.